 Two different styles of questions to prepare for

 HR interviews tend to be more driven by company values, while interviews with line managers are more operationally and skills focused

 Think of the line manager as someone who used to do your job, and now manages his or her successors.
 “When you meet with a line manager, they know the ins and outs of the actual role.
-They’re more about the nitty-gritty, more process-driven,” says Ashley Kelly.
+They’re more about the nitty-gritty, more process-driven,” says Claire.
 The HR manager, on the other hand, is looking at your potential appointment in the wider context of the company as a whole.
 Will you fit into the culture?
 Will you support and nurture its values?
 Do you have the potential to develop yourself and eventually others too?
 Are you likely to be happy with the sort of package on offer?

 Candidates in HR interviews are also likely to be asked competency-based questions using the STAR technique, such as: “Tell us about a time when you experienced conflict at work and how you dealt with it”.
-“These can sometimes trip people up because they can’t be answered in a simple formulaic way, but you can at least try and anticipate likely scenarios that you might be asked about,” adds Laura.
+“These can sometimes trip people up because they can’t be answered in a simple formulaic way, but you can at least try and anticipate likely scenarios that you might be asked about,” adds Claire.
 For more support on this, see our article on dealing with competency-based questions.

-Finally, Brendan Simeson advises not to try and use the HR interview to negotiate your package.
+Finally, Claire advises not to try and use the HR interview to negotiate your package.
 “If you have any questions around compensation, bonus, job title, career progression, promotion and so on, you should always run these past your recruiter first so you’re both on the same page and the recruiter can serve your interests as best as possible.
 But do take the HR round seriously – it’s an opportunity to ask about culture and to show that you want to invest yourself in your future employer.”

 Visit our website to find the latest job opportunities near you.